Panama

 Coastal Resilience

 With 2,490 km (1,550 miles ) of coastline, Panama is a focal point for Audubon’s coastal resilience strategy, which aims to restore or improve the management of 1 million hectares (2.5 million acres) of coastal bird habitat in Latin America and the Caribbean.
-In Panama, we’re working to mainstream nature-based and green infrastructure solutions into national and regional planning and policy, with the aim of encouraging smarter development and preserving the services that intact coastal ecosystems provide.
+In Panama, we’re working to mainstream nature-based and green infrastructure solutions into national and regional planning and policy, to encourage smarter development and preserve the services that intact coastal ecosystems provide.

 • Mangroves - 1.1 Mt CO₂/ha Reduce wave height 66%, ease erosion and flood risk, serve as nurseries for fish